Step 6: Working with Virtual Machines

 | VM drives and storage | Virtual Machines > Drives |

-| SLURM batch jobs | Virtual Machines > Submitting Jobs via SLURM |
+| Slurm batch jobs | Virtual Machines > Submitting Jobs via Slurm |

 | Remote file access | Virtual Machines > Remote File System |